hsylin/Computer-Organization/README.md

 2. **Assembly Code Implementation**: In this task, I wrote assembly code for designated operations using the RV64I Instruction Set Architecture (ISA).
 The report includes performance statistics, detailing the values of four counters, total cycle count, and other relevant metrics.

 3. **Cache Simulation**: The final assignment involved implementing four different cache replacement policies within the cache simulation module of Spike, allowing for comparative analysis of their performance.

+I have implemented extensive functionality beyond the basic requirements for each assignment, and I encourage you to explore the code and documentation for a comprehensive understanding of my work.